AmyBeisel/AmyBeisel.github.io/aboutme.md

 My name is Amy Beisel.
 I have the following qualities:

-- I rock a great mustache
+- Eager to learn.
+- Team player.
-- I'm extremely loyal to my family
+- I'm extremely loyal to my family.

 What else do you need?